LianLiuu/graph-algorithms-alloy/README.md

 ## Changed Goals
 We thought Sterling would serve a larger role in our project.
 Unfortunately we were not able to make it work with time variation, which is what most of our files used.
+We also couldn't find a way in our Alloy model to find the chromatic number or chromatic indices of a graph, and therefore couldn't work with these properties that we wanted to prove in our target goal.
+This goal could have been seen as unrealistic due to the structural and relational focus of Alloy instead of an arithmetical focus.

 ## Installation